-Bruce Ratain is an intellectual property associate in the Chicago office of Kirkland & Ellis LLP.
+Bruce Ratain is an intellectual property partner in the Chicago office of Kirkland & Ellis LLP.
 His practice focuses on patent infringement litigation in federal courts.
 He has represented clients in a variety of industries including lithium-ion batteries, food packaging, agriculture equipment, and automotive technology.
 Bruce has worked on issues in various phases of litigation, including pre-suit analysis and strategy, invalidity analysis, fact and expert discovery, claim construction, and summary judgment.
 Bruce also maintains an active pro bono practice, representing clients across a variety of matters, most recently including preparing and successfully arguing an asylum case.

 Shifting Sands of Claim Construction at the PTAB, The Patent Law.
 25–28 (Annual 2018–2019).